Beethoven's "Eroica," with Luks and the Handel and Haydn Society

-Alan McLellan So what was the atmosphere in Vienna...as kind of a revolutionary time, wasn't it?
+Alan McClellan So what was the atmosphere in Vienna...as kind of a revolutionary time, wasn't it?

 Václav Luks Yeah.
 Not only musical, also politically, yeah.

-Alan McLellan Yes.
+Alan McClellan Yes.
 And I think...Did Wranitzky respond to it differently than Beet—I mean, Beethoven we have an idea that he was very politically connected and idealistic, but...perhaps Wranitzky, not so much?

 Václav Luks We don't know exactly about his opinions, like we don't have so many letters and the, let's say, evidences about the life of Wranitzky, like with Beethoven.
 But he composed a lot of program music, I mean, with non-musically content, like very famous at his time, Grande Sinfonie [Caractéristique], for Peace with France.
 So there's this very beautiful piece with a lot of, illustration of the battle, of the peace on a funeral march.
 And if you hear like a funeral march in the Eroica in the second movement, in Beethoven and you hear the funeral march in the Wranitzky Symphony, you can understand that the political themes, subjects were very interesting also for composers to be inspired by the political situation at the time.

-Alan McLellan Yeah, that's interesting.
+Alan McClellan Yeah, that's interesting.
 But in this symphony that we're going to hear by Wranitzky—

 Václav Luks Yes.